alex-gutev/live_cells/docs-src/docs/basics/lists-maps-sets.md

 * `containsKey()`
 * `containsValue()`

-Much like the with cells holding `List` values, these properties and methods return cells which apply the property getter/method on the `List` held in the cell.
+Like with cells holding `List` values, these properties and methods return cells which apply the property getter/method on the `List` held in the cell.

 The indexing operator `[]` is also provided, which takes a cell for the key: